 What if I can't wear a mask when I'm out?

 For some people with respiratory conditions, wearing a face coverings can be difficult.
 The UK government has advised that people with respiratory conditions do not need to wear face coverings, so if you are finding it too hard, then you do not have to wear one.
 You can order a badge with the words “I can’t wear a mask.
-I have a lung condition’ from our shop.
+I have a lung condition” from our shop.

-Is it safe for me to meet friends and family?
+I'm clinically extremely vulnerable, is it safe for me to meet friends and family?

 How can I keep myself as safe as possible when using public transport?